-Those with a substance abuse disorder and another mental health disorder have a “comorbidity”.
+Those with a substance use disorder and another mental health disorder have a dual diagnosis.
 That means that the diseases are not only present together.
 They may also make each other worse.
 Because of this complex, interconnected nature, people with bipolar disorder and drug abuse should always get treatment in a dual diagnosis treatment program.

 How Are Drug Abuse and Bipolar Disorder Connected?

 Those in mental health formerly called bipolar “manic-depressive disorder.”
 During a manic episode, people with bipolar are 14x more likely to abuse drugs and six times more likely to have alcohol use disorder than the average person.
 Extreme mood highs and lows characterize this diagnosis.
 Professionals call these “manic and depressive episodes,” respectively.
 People who experience extreme mood changes may turn to substances to either help them “mellow out” (during mania) or “perk up” (during the depression), depending on the extreme they’re experiencing.